vraxyxx/Kagenou-BotV2/README.md

   },
 };
 ```
-## You can make an comamnd like this
+## To create an command for tokito-system, this system is request from Francis Ownersv2
 ```node.js
 module.exports = {